Paul-Ramshaw/nc-news/README.md

 ## The API

-NC-news also makes use of the Northcoders news API.
+NC-news also makes use of the NC-news API.
 The Github repository for the API can be found here: https://github.com/Paul-Ramshaw/news.

 To try out a deployed version of the API a good place to start is: https://northcoders-api-news.herokuapp.com/api.
 Here you can find details for each available endpoint.